coditori/highly-skilled-job-offers/README.md

 #### Don't use a general CV for all Job Applications!
 Try to match your skills with the job's required skills, to do so you can use a [Job Match tool](https://www.jobscan.co/) to see how many similar skills you have.

-## 2- How to find or apply for a job?
+## 2- How to find or apply for a relocation job?
 #### Recruiters
 Make some connections (in Linkedin or other platforms) with recruiters in the country you wanna move to.
 #### Apply online